 - …and don’t forget the flaky sea salt.
 Before the cookie dough goes into the oven, sprinkle a pinch of flaky salt onto each dough ball.
 A little sprinkle of flaky salt adds a salty bite to balance the sweetness, as well as add a little crunch.

 The cookies will last about 3 days if kept in an airtight container left at room temperature.
 That said, they're definitely the tastiest on the day they're baked!
-Unfortunately, gluten-free baked goods just don't last as long as their gluten-filled counterparts.

 FAQs